-In the fall, elk congreagate on the lawns and fields in Mammoth, and at the North Entrance near Gardiner, Montana.
+In the fall, elk congregate on the lawns and fields in Mammoth, and at the North Entrance near Gardiner, Montana.

 The North Entrance is the only one of the five that remains open all year.
-The town of Gardiner has a varirety of accommodation, restaurants, shops, gas stations, a grocery store and more.
+The town of Gardiner has a variety of accommodation, restaurants, shops, gas stations, a grocery store and more.